Working with dependencies

 Multiple Predecessors

-Multiple items can be connected to a single successor.
+Multiple items can be connected to a single successor as predecessors.
 For example, if a Task for Paint can’t begin until other tasks are completed like Scaffolding, Pressure Washing, and Trim Repair, you can set multiple predecessors by dragging the arrows between activities.

 Now, whenever any of the predecessors for Paint are delayed, the Paint Task due date will adjust accordingly.